 Lady Huntingdon's former college, a few hundred yards away towards Talgarth on the opposite side of the road, is now called College Farm.
 It can be seen from the road, but is privately owned and not accessible to the public.

 Hay on Wye

-We come in search of one of the few martyrs of the eighteenth century revival.
-William Seward (1702-1740) was a preacher and early supporter of George Whitefield, joining him on one of his visits to America.
-However, he never seemed to master the art of handling the unruly mobs that sought to disrupt open-air preaching.
+We come in search of one of the few actual martyrs of the eighteenth century evangelical revival.
+William Seward (1702-1740)was a preacher and early supporter of George Whitefield, joining him on one of his visits to America.
+However, he never seemed to master the art of handling the unruly mobs who sought to disrupt open-air preaching.
 After an attack in Caerleon, which left him almost blinded, a month later he joined Howell Harris to preach at Black Lion Green in Hay.
 A large stone thrown by one of the crowd struck him on the head, causing fatal injuries.

-Strictly speaking, Cusop is just across the border in England, but its story relates to the death of William Seward at Hay on Wye, described above.
+Strictly speaking, Cusop is just across the border in England, but its story relates to the death of William Seward described above.